lanetix/express-deep-link/README.md

 don't trigger additional round trips to the server), or decide not to host those assets on a CDN (again such that they don't trigger an additional GET request to the local server), these individuals would already have to exclude authentication for said assets.
 This means you already have to be thinking about what middleware should run for a given request.
-Under this scenario, if you’re already aware that certain middleware can't blindly run for every request, then you’re already equipped to properly configure your middleware based on a given circumstance.
+We trust that based on this, you're adequately equipped to configure middleware to conform to your expectations.

 Will you be using a CDN in development (in the event that you used one in production under this scenario)?
 Highly unlikely.
-So yes, you'd be subject to infinite redirects in development if you didn't properly scope said assets to a given folder.
-However, again, you'd also have to disable authentication for static assets in development mode.
+That being said, you'd be subject to infinite redirects in development if you didn't properly scope your local login assets to a given folder.
+However, at a minimum you'd still have to disable authentication for your local login assets in development mode.
+Put simply, you’re already used to thinking outside of the box when it comes to configuring your middleware.
-The point being you’re already used to thinking in this manner and you'd be aware of what you needed to do to get `deep-link` to play nicely with your workflow in the same way you did for your internal authentication middleware.
-I say all this to say that there's only so many out of the box cases and scenarios that `deep-link` can handle for you.
-`deep-link` will attempt do the most sensible thing it can for any scenario that it can trivially detect and could naturally support (i.e. the `login.local.authenticated.home` option).
-There comes a point where you have to have some baseline knowledge of how middleware work together and should be configured to suit your needs.
-It's not too much to ask considering the out of the box functionality provided by `deep-link`.
+In conclusion, there's a limit to how much functionality `deep-link` can provide out of the box. `deep-link` will attempt do the most sensible thing it can for any condition that it can trivially detect and naturally support (i.e. the `login.local.authenticated.home` option).
+There comes a point where one must have basic knowledge of how middleware work relative to one another and the potential ramifications of a given configuration.

 ## Beware Thy Hash (#)

-If you're attempting to deep link to a url like http://my.site.com/accounts/#/new (as you would in some SPA), your browser will not transmit anything after the # (hash).
-It would issue a request to http://my.site.com/accounts, and the remainder of the url would be truncated.
-Keep this in mind when using something like Angular.
+If you're attempting to deep link to a url like http://my.site.com/accounts/#/new (as you would in a SPA), your browser will truncate all characters after the # (hash) before issuing a request which would result in a request to http://my.site.com/accounts.
+Keep this in mind when using a UI framework such as Angular.
 Angular for example has the concept of HTML 5 Mode (pretty urls that don't contain a #).
-You'd want to configure your app as such (Angular is smart enough to downgrade to # based urls if clients load your app in a legacy browser...best of both).
+You'd want to configure your app as such (Angular is smart enough to downgrade to # based urls if clients load your app in a legacy browser...best of both :earth_americas:s).

 ## Why a Cookie vs the Query String?

-You've probably seen some sites do the https://www.my.site.com?rUrl=someuriencodedreturnurl thing right?
+You've probably witnessed some sites do the https://www.my.site.com?rUrl=someuriencodedreturnurl thing right?

 ```
 // example from Google....they chose not to uri encode their return url
 https://accounts.google.com/ServiceLogin?hl=en&continue=https://www.google.com/
 ```

-We could certainly implement `deep-link` to do the same, but the cookie based approach is cleaner and not as trivial to tamper with (the motive for the `baseUrl` option).
-It can certainly be done either way, but this is our current stance on the matter.
+We could certainly implement `deep-link` to do the same, but the cookie based approach is much easier on the eyes (doesn't pollute the query sting) and not as trivial to tamper with (the motive for the `baseUrl` option).
 Maybe a `strategy` option of some sort could be introduced to let you pick which storage mechanism you'd like to use for persisting the url (`cookie`, `query-string`).
 To be continued...

 ## Tests